uphold/rest-api-examples/README.md

 Platform-samples
 ================

-This is a public place for all sample projects related to the Uphold Rest API.
+This is a public place for all sample projects related to Uphold Rest API.